 Enter the correct answer in the text box behind the question, here the correct answer is 52.

-Prepare for the basic numeracy tests used by employers with JobTestPrep.
+Practice the numerical reasoning tests used by employers at JobTestPrep.

 Choose a difficulty level